royhanmardista/glitz/README.md

 - authenticated users can only apply to all jobs except his own, but only after completing his profile first. this profile includes fullname, phone, location, university, experience, skills  and description.
 I use third party apis to get location and university
 - when user apply to any company the employer will now allowed to view the users detail profile.
 - after applying application will be save in applied jobs page, in this page you can check the company name, number of applicants in your applied job and your application status.
+- user can also cancel his application in this page
 - when first apply your application will have status of 'waiting evaluation'
 - the employer can view the applicant data in job details page, he can view the each applicants detail profile then change the application status to 'not suitable' or 'accepted'